arn4v/ergomaker/README.md

 Design notes and product vision for a single-file HTML/JS app that helps a person discover an optimal split keyboard key layout for their specific hands and preferences.

+## Project Status (Current Behavior)

+The single-file app (`index.html`) runs locally with no network calls and guides users through: constraints → optional calibration → homing capture → per-finger sampling → candidate layout → export.
+It supports touch (Pointer Events + Touch Events fallback for iPad Safari) and a desktop mouse mode for anchors.
+State persists locally via `localStorage` and can be exported.

 ## Vision

 A local, privacy-first, guided experience that: